wherobots/airflow-providers-wherobots/README.md

 * `region: Region`: The Wherobots region where runs are hosted.
   The values available can be found in `wherobots.db.region.Region`.
-  The default value is `Region.AWS_US_WEST_2` and this is the only region in which Wherobots Cloud operates workloads today.
-  > [!IMPORTANT]
-  > To prepare for the expansion of Wherobots Cloud to new regions and cloud providers, the `region` parameter will become mandatory in a future SDK version.
-  > Before this support for new regions is added, we will release an updated version of the SDK.
-  > If you continue using an older SDK version, your existing Airflow tasks will still work.
-  > However, any new or existing job runs you create without specifying the `region` parameter will be hosted in the `aws-us-west-2` region.
 * `name: str`: The name of the run.
 If not specified, a default name will be generated.
 * `runtime: Runtime`: The runtime dictates the size and amount of resources powering the run.
 The default value is `Runtime.TINY`; see available values [here](https://github.com/wherobots/wherobots-python-dbapi/blob/main/wherobots/db/runtime.py).
 * `poll_logs: bool`: If `True`, the operator will poll and `Logger.info()` the run logs until the run finishes.
 If `False`, the operator will not poll the logs, only track the status of the run.
 * `polling_interval`: The interval in seconds to poll the status of the run.
   The default value is `30`.
 * `timeout_seconds: int`: This parameter sets a maximum run time (in seconds) to prevent runaway processes.
 If the specified value exceeds the Max Workload Alive Hours, the timeout will be capped at the maximum permissible limit.
   Defaults to `3600` seconds (1 hour).
 * `run_python: dict`: A dictionary with the following keys:
   * `uri: str`: The URI of the Python file to run.
   * `args: list[str]`: A list of arguments to pass to the Python file.